 Overshadowed by trendier nutrients like omega-3s and Vitamin D, fiber is easily overlooked in today's diet.
 But it shouldn't be.
 Consuming adequate fiber reduces your risk for colon cancer and heart disease and can help you maintain a stable blood sugar level and healthy weight.

-The Remedy Rx: Aim for five to seven servings of fruits and vegetables daily, and add plenty of other high-fiber foods like whole grains, nuts and oatmeal.
+The Rx: Aim for five to seven servings of fruits and vegetables daily, and add plenty of other high-fiber foods like whole grains, nuts and oatmeal.

 Vaping has developed a reputation as a healthier option than smoking.
 It's unwarranted.
 If the recent outbreak of vaping-related illnesses and deaths aren't enough to dissuade you that vaping is a bad idea, consider that vaping can produce formaldehyde and other carcinogenic substances, and flavorings contain chemicals that can damage lung tissue.

-The Remedy Rx: Don't smoke and don't vape.
+The Rx: Don't smoke and don't vape.
 Several strategies exist for helping you kick the nicotine habit.
 Talk with your healthcare provider about the ones that might be right for you.

 You're Not Disinfecting Your Cell Phone

 When's the last time you disinfected your cell phone?
 That's what we thought.
 Doctors suggest you make it a habit.
 Why?
 Cell phones are constantly being touched and being set down on public surfaces, which make them a hotbed of germs.
 Researchers have found that a dirty cell phone can literally contain more bacteria than a toilet seat.